-If the taxpayer tries to hide the assets after the tax is due and owing, then it is clearly an attempt to evade the payment.
-The acts done to evade the payment include the concealment of the assets or the money with which tax could have been paid.
-Such acts also include the removal of assets or money from IRS reach like transfer in the foreign bank accounts.
-Merely failure in paying the taxes owed is not the evasion of the payment but it is the concealment of assets in accounts of family members.
+If the taxpayer tries to hide the assets after the tax is due and owing, then it is a clear attempt to evade the payment.
+The acts done to evade the payment include the concealment of the assets or money with which tax could have been paid.
+Such actions also include the removal of assets or money from IRS reach like transfer in the foreign bank accounts.
+Merely failure in paying the taxes owed is not the evasion of the payment, but it is the concealment of assets in accounts of family members.

 Examples of Tax Evasion

 Hazel is the server at a very popular Chophouse.
 She earns on an average an amount of $200 every night through tips.
 The employer of Hazel does not keep any track of tips given to the servers as he relies on them to note down the same in the logbook.
 Hazel deliberately reports a small amount on her tax return that she mentioned in the employer’s logbook that averages an amount of $50 every night.
 It was an attempt to lower down the obligation of income tax expense.

 According to the rules, the servers have to report the tips given to them as their income.
 Hence, tax liability exists.
 Here, Hazel took action all round the year, intending to evade tax obligation.
 She has committed a felony crime by doing tax evasion.